TABLE OF CONTENTS

-The general deadline for opposing seizure is ten days from notification of the seizure to the maintenance debtor.
-The general deadline for opposing enforcement is twenty days from service of the order on the maintenance debtor.
+The general deadline for opposing seizure is ten days from the maintenance debtor being notified of the seizure.
+The general deadline for opposing enforcement is twenty days from the maintenance debtor being summoned.

-In the case of special maintenance enforcement, the order is served on the maintenance debtor only after the seizure, adjudication or pledge of income has taken place.
-Along with the service of the order, they are notified of the seizure that has already taken place.
+In the case of special maintenance enforcement, the maintenance debtor is only summoned for the enforcement after the seizure, adjudication or pledge of income has taken place.
+Along with the summons, they are notified of the seizure that has already taken place.

-In the case of a pre-enforcements hearing in a juvenile court, the maintenance debtor is notified before being ordered to pledge income but is unable to oppose.
-He or she may only provide documentary evidence of payment.
+In the case of pre-enforcement hearings in juvenile court, the maintenance debtor is notified before being ordered to pledge income but is unable to oppose.
+They may only provide documentary evidence of payment.

 12 Is there an organisation or an authority which can help me to recover maintenance?